The model building process involves several key steps:

 To create a new geological model, right-click on the Geological Models folder and select New Geological Model.
 The New Geological Model window will open, together with a set of controls in the scene that help in defining the model extents.

-You can also filter the drillhole data used to build the geological model using query filters.
-To do so, tick the Filter Data box and select the required query filter from the dropdown list.
+You can also filter the borehole data used to build the geological model using query filters.
+To do so, select the required query filter from the Filter data list.
 Once the model has been created, you can remove the filter or select a different filter.

-The surface resolution setting Leapfrog Geo automatically uses as the default is based on the data available in the project.
+The surface resolution setting Leapfrog Works automatically uses as the default is based on the data available in the project.
 Set the surface resolution for the model as a whole and choose whether or not the resolution will be adaptive.
-See Surface Resolution in Leapfrog Geo for more information on the effects of these settings.
+See Surface Resolution in Leapfrog Works for more information on the effects of these settings.

 Later, while refining the model, you can change the resolution of each surface and enable or disable adaptive resolution.
 See Surface Resolution for a Geological Model.